puppetlabs/puppetlabs-registry/README.markdown

 #####`type`

-Determines the type of the registry value data.
+Determines the type of the Registry value data.
 Valid values are 'string', 'array', 'dword', 'qword', 'binary', or 'expand'.

 #####`data`

-Lists the data inside the registry value.
+Lists the data inside the Registry value.
 Data should be specified as a string value, unless you have set the `type` parameter to 'array'.

 ###Defined Type: registry::service

-The `registry::service` defined resource type utilizes specific registry keys and values to manage service entries in the Microsoft service control framework.
-Specifically, `registry::service` manages the values in the key `HKLM\System\CurrentControlSet\Services\$name\`.
+The `registry::service` defined resource type utilizes specific Registry keys and values to manage service entries in the Microsoft service control framework.
+Specifically, `registry::service` manages the values in the key HKLM\System\CurrentControlSet\Services\$name\.

     registry::service { puppet:
       ensure       => present,